zipCoder933/Xbuilders/README.md

 `

 1. Add copy/paste tools
-   * If tool parameters become too un-maintainable, add some additional framework for parameters in the context of future UI solutions
-   * Add the necissary features of the tools by changing the framework to support it.
-Dont use workarounds.
-   * I want to see the range of the tools,for example, the line tool should show a cursor line, instead of the regular cursor
-4. Add banners
-7. Import default v2, moon shallow and simple terrains from xb2
+7. Import a few terrains from xb2
-8. Add all animals
-9. add All vehicles
 9. Add doors as blocks
 10. add trapdoors and fence gates as blocks
-10. Make framework for cellular automata that can run things like water propagation, grass, etc
-11. Water propagation
+10. load/write to chunks as regions
+   1. include file version as metadata
    12. Make a conversion tool to convert xb2 worlds to xb3
-13. Ambient occlusion in chunk mesh

-# Optimizations/Q.O.L. features **(save all optimizations for last.)**
+8. Add more animals
+9. important features
    1. Make chunks load light and meshes before the user enters the game
    2. Player spawn position must actually work
    4. Add JSON settings
+10. bugfixes and performance optimizations

 # Bugfixes
 * voxels from a previous game show up in new chunks